Humortadela: History

 Created in 1995 by Sergio Batista, it was one of the pioneers of internet humor in Brazil, even calling itself the largest site of its kind in Latin America.
+At its peak in the dot-com bubble, the website had 20 staff in 1999, but when the bubble burst in 2000, it fell down to three.

 Some of Humortadela's scriptwriters include Sérgio Batista, Paulo Faiock, Daniel Santos, Tiago Alcântara, Oswaldo Biancardi Filho, Draghixa, Baltazar Paprocki, André Guedes and Wil Vasque.
 A large part of the drawings and animations are by Baltazar Paprocki, Carlos Otavio South Gama, André Guedes, Amilcar Pinna and Wil Vasque.
 Fabio Armando, Mike Mattos, Monalisa Silva, Marconi Leal and others also participated in the team, collaborating on scriptwriting, lip-syncing, sound and subtitles.

 In addition to the typical animations made in Adobe Flash, the site also had jokes of the same genre, a little shorter, in the "Kabrum!
 Piada Relâmpago" section.
 Furthermore, the site had sections for cartoons, funny images, and games, including "Show do milhão", "Ache o Molly" e "Quem sabe sobe".

 Among some of the most iconic characters on the Humortadela website, the following stand out: